Dappros has previously prepared an analytical report on worldwide blockchain developers stats.

 The state has a tie-up with C-DAC, IIIT-Hyderabad & Tech Mahindra to work on Blockchain Technology.
 Telangana government has also partnered with C-DAC in developing a pilot solution for the property registration system.

-Dappros has contributed by opening an R&D unit in Mumbai, hosting a number of blockchain developer meetups and publishing online guidance such as Blockchain Developer Roadmap.
+Dappros has contributed by opening an R&D unit in Mumbai, hosting a number of blockchain developer meetups and publishing online guidance such as Blockchain Developer Stats.
 We will continue to contribute to blockchain developers education in the geographies of our presence (UK, US, India) and will keep updating our publicly available online knowledge base.
 We hope that the results of our research will be useful by public and private sector organizations to maximize the impact of their educational efforts in the Republic of India.